ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 ## 11.5).
 LINQ
 Language-Integrated Query(LINQ) was introduced in C# 3.0 & .NET Framework 3.5

+The LINQ Tuotrial can be best found at : [LINQ Tutorial](https://www.javatpoint.com/linq)

 ### A).
 LINQ Tutorial

 - **LINQ Syntax**